kapilsinghnegi/Bhojan-Buddy/README.md

 ## Features

-- Elegant Shimmer UI fro data loading
+- Elegant Shimmer UI for data loading
 - Fetch restaurants based on current location (Currently supports Delhi only)
 - Search for restaurants by name
 - Filter restaurants by top ratings